 For over 26 years we have been providing straightforward, affordable bicycle insurance.
 Whether you use your bike to commute, shop, race or amble in the park, ETA Cycle Insurance has you covered.
 We never devalue bikes no matter their age, allow you to buy your replacement bike wherever you like, replace stolen quick release components and handle claims in-house.

-The Good Shopping Guide voted us Britain’s most ethical insurance company 2016.
+The Good Shopping Guide voted us to provide the most ethical insurance in Britain.